Constellation-Labs/documentation-hub/validate/setup-guides/aws/create-ec2-2.md

 In this section, you will need to make sure that the network and network security settings are properly setup.
 We will modifying this more in later sections of this tutorial.

 For now, you can leave everything as default.
 If you would like to take an extra step to update your SSH access, AWS has identified your local system public IP address for you.
-You can select it as the only IP address allowed to access this EC2 instance (VPS, future Node).
+You can select it as the only IP address allowed to access this EC2 instance (VPS, future node).
 Again, we will return to this subject later, so this is optional.

 ![](/img/validator_nodes/node-aws-network.png)

 ### Storage

-We will need at least `160 GiB` and up to `320 Gib` (Gigabytes) of storage for our Node to function properly.
+We will need at least `160 GiB` and up to `320 Gib` (Gigabytes) of storage for our node to function properly.
 This storage will be used to handle Global snapshots.

 We can leave the root volume as `gp3` and we do not need to alter any other elements of the storage section.